boston-dynamics/spot-sdk/python/examples/get_robot_state/README.md

 ```
 python3 -m pip install -r requirements.txt
 ```
-As well, the program requires one of `{state, hardware, metrics}` as a command line argument to specify which robot state request to issue when running the example program.

 ## Running the Example
 To run the example:
 ```
-python3 get_robot_state.py --username USER --password PASSWORD ROBOT_IP {state,hardware,metrics}
+python3 get_robot_state.py --username USER --password PASSWORD ROBOT_IP {state, hardware, metrics}
 ```
+As well, the program requires one of `{state, hardware, metrics}` as a command line argument to specify which robot state request to issue when running the example program.